Caspar-Chen-hku/SE_project/README.md

 - Each user can only register one account using his or her HA account email.
 - There is no means in the user interface to add new medical supplies to the catalogue.
 All items and their associated data will be added manually by admin.
 - There's currently one supplying hospital (Queen Mary Hospital) and one category of supplies (IV Fluids).
 Thus the system does not support hospital management and category management.

+## Developers

+[Haoran Qiu](https://james-qiuhaoran.github.io/index.html), Cheng Chen, Qingqing Li, Shiwen Cao, Xue Wu

+## Acknowledgment

+The contributors to this project wish to thank [Mr. George Mitcheson](http://www.cs.hku.hk/people/profile.jsp?teacher=georgem) for his generous help and advice throughout this project.

+ ## Disclaimer

+This project has been submitted for partial fulfillment for the course *Software Engineering* offered by University of Hong Kong, 2018-19.